heavyai/heavydb/docs/source/execution/codegen.rst

 OmniSciDB generates native code using the `LLVM <http://llvm.org>`_ library.
 Code generation primarily makes calls into the `LLVM IR Builder` to build up LLVM IR according to the provided AST (see :doc:`./scheduler`).

 Code generation for a query is managed by the ``Executor`` object assigned to the query.
 Code generation state is stored within the ``QueryCompilationDescriptor``.
-The compilation descriptor also initiatives code generation via its ``compile`` method.
+The compilation descriptor also initiates code generation via its ``compile`` method.

 The outer-most function for a :term:`kernel` is pre-defined in ``RuntimeFunctions.cpp``.
 The generated code typically consists of two functions; the ``query_func`` and the ``row_func``.
 The ``query_func`` loops over all input rows, while the ``row_func`` contains most of the logic for processing inputs, running expressions, and writing outputs.